jacqueline-kraus/MS4-anime-art/README.md

 - write down a simple marketing strategy, why some things are like they are

 ### Bugs / Problems that NEED to be solved
-- find solution with image problem!!
-Maybe aws after all?